Panzerchong/scr/readme.txt

 6. Did you design your app with a particular type of user in mind?
 If so, whom?

+    We did not design our app for a particular type of user.
+We design this sleep tracker contains simple features;therefore, this app design normal users.

 7. Did you design your app specifically for iOS or Android, or both?

+    We designed sleep tracker for web.

 8. How can a person log overnight sleep in your app?
 Why did you choose to support logging overnight sleep in this way?

+    People can choose only time to log their sleep or they can choose specific day and time to log their sleep.
+    There are four categories, which are start day, bed time, end day, wake up time.
+Thus, users can have more options to log their sleep flexiably.

 9. How can a person log sleepiness during the day in your app?
 Why did you choose to support logging sleepiness in this way?
+    There are seven sleepiness, and users can choose one of them to write comment with specific day.
+    After choosing sleepniess and comment, users can save it, and it will appear in the history page.

 10. How can a person view the data they logged in your app?
 Why did you choose to support viewing logged data in this way?

+    We used modal to create a history page for log overnight sleep and sleepniss because users can see all information from one page.
+Also, people can delete their logged data from history page.

 11. Which feature choose--using a native device resource, backing up logged data, or both?

+    We chose to use ionic storage to store our data in local server.

 12. If you used a native device resource, what feature did you add?
 How does this feature change the app's experience for a user?